grodansparadis/vscp-doc-spec/class2.level1.phone.md

 ----

 ## Type=5 (0x05) - Hangup
-    VSCP_TYPE_PHONE_HANGUP
-The call has been terminated by the receiving end.
+    VSCP_TYPE_PHONE_HANGUPThe call has been terminated by the receiving end.

  | Byte | Description |
  | :----: | ----------- |